ossec/ossec-docs/docs/manual/output/pgsql-database-outout.rst

         </database_output>
     </ossec_config>

-The values will need to be corrected for your installations hostname, user, password, and database.
+The values will need to be corrected for your installation's hostname, postgresql user, password, and database.

 Complete PgSQL Output